 The Marshal is exposed to risks of loss in the areas of general and auto liability, property hazards, and workers' compensation.
-All of these risks are handled by purchasing commercial insurance coverage.
+All of these risks are handled through commercial insurance coverage purchased by the City of Ville Platte.
 There have been no significant reductions in the insurance coverage during the year nor have settlements exceeded coverage for the past three years.